-Cath has extensive experience in senior leadership and strategy roles in both the State Government and the not-for profit sector.
-She is currently the General Manager Planning of Westport - the State Government’s long-term program to investigate, plan and build a future port in Kwinana with integrated road and rail transport networks.
+Cath has extensive experience in senior leadership and strategy roles in both the government and not-for profit sectors.
+She is currently the General Manager of the Westport Program within the WA State Government.

-Prior to this, Cath developed and delivered strategy and public policy in government agencies relating to water, the environment,agriculture and natural resource management (NRM).
+Prior to this, Cath developed and delivered strategic programs and public policy relating to water, the environment, and agriculture.
 Working in these portfolios led her to a three-year role on the Board of the Rural, Regional and Remote Women’s Network of WA, an organisation of strong, connected and influential women working to create better outcomes for rural, regional and remote people and their communities.
-Cath volunteers for charity Share the Dignity, a women's charity that works to make a real difference in the lives of those experiencing homelessness, fleeing domestic violence or doing it tough.

 Cath also volunteers with Share the Dignity, a charity that works to make a practical difference in the lives of women experiencing homelessness and domestic violence.
 Cath has a research background with a Bachelor of Science (Botany and Marine Biology) from James Cook University in North Queensland, followed by a scholarship to carry out postgraduate research on the Mount Isa Mine site.